Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 The queries I reach for first:

 - **Paths from Domain Users to Tier Zero / High Value Targets.** This is the big one, the query that traces every known relationship from the lower-privileged objects all the way up to the highest tier of administrative control.
-- **Shortest paths to Domain Admins.** This one narrows things down to the quickest route to a Domain Admin account, and reaching one of those means the entire domain is yours.
+- **Shortest paths to Domain Admins.** This one narrows things down to the quickest route to a Domain Admin account, and if you can reach one, the entire domain is yours.
 - **Find AS-REP Roastable / Kerberoastable Users.** This surfaces the accounts that are exposed to offline credential cracking, which often gives you an easy early foothold.

 BloodHound draws the answer as a live map, laying the targets out on the right and the starting points you can use over on the left, so the route between them is easy to trace.